freeman-lab/station/README.md

 pip install station
 ```

-### create a
+### initializing

-with an existing spark context
+if you have an existing spark context as `sc`
 ```
 station.setup(sc)
 ```

-create a new spark context
+or create a new spark context
 ```
 station.setup(spark=True, opts={'master': 'local'})
 ```

-create a local environment
+or create a local environment
 ```
 station.setup()
 ```

-you can also use in a `with`, great for unit testing!
+you can also use in a `with` for tight control (e.g. in unit testing)
 ```
 with station.setup(spark=True):
   # do spark stuff